rebelsky/csc301-new/_assignments/assignment03.md

 * Print out the data in a handy-dandy CSV format, using columns `size,min,max,average` or `size,k,min,max,average`.

-For this part of the assignment, you should turn in seven files.
+For this part of the assignment, you should turn in eight files, three of which are provided (but which you can modify).

 * `kth-core.h`, a header file that declares the `kth(int k, char *V[], int n)` function.